Echo Chamber in Politics

 - To avoid the Echo Chamber is necessary to use additional sources of information and to search for different views on the same topic.
 This way it is easier to avoid the Echo Chamber.

-The consequences of not analyzing our sources of information can take us to an Echo Chamber.
+The consequences of not analyzing our sources of information can take us to the Echo Chamber.
 Sometimes it is not easy to leave or not to enter an Echo Chamber.
 The political interests can have a lot of influence in the media.
 If we look at the case of the German Elections in 2017 we understand that sometimes we are caught inside an Echo Chamber without knowing.

 In Germany, the Sputnik journal, controlled by the Russian government wrote a significant number of positive articles about the party AFD comparing to the other parties.
 This journal has a big influence in Germany, that is because the German population who speaks Russian is estimated by 3 million.
 In a country that the population trust in the social media this can have a big impact, changing the intention of the vote!